ahorjia/THDemo/README.md

 arrow pointing out of the page.

 This will bring up a commit pane.
 Add a comment relevant to what's being published, and then commit it.
-You will need to do this even if their are no changes from the current head in your workspace.
+You will need to do this even if there are no changes from the current head in your workspace.
 It will work like [this link](https://www.fpcomplete.com/school/using-fphc/sharing-projects-with-fp-haskell-center).

 ## Share